Karti722/LogBlog/README.md

 ## 🙏 Acknowledgments

-- OpenAI for providing the GPT API for tutorial generation
+- PyTorch team for the neural network framework
+- Scikit-learn contributors for machine learning tools
+- Hugging Face for sentence transformers
 - Django community for the excellent web framework
 - React team for the powerful UI library
 - Tailwind CSS for the utility-first CSS framework